Magliocco Dolce

 Magliocco Dolce (also known as Marsigliana nera [sic]) is a red Italian wine grape variety that is grown mostly in the Calabria region of southern Italy.
 In agricultural census counts, plantings of Magliocco Dolce are often grouped with the related, but distinct, red grape variety Magliocco Canino.
 Throughout history, numerous red southern Italian wine grape varieties have been variously known under the synonyms of "Magliocco" or "Magliocchi", most notably Gaglioppo, but recent DNA analysis has shown those grapes to be unrelated to Magliocco Dolce or Magliocco Canino.

 History

 The first mention of a "Magliocca" grape dates to the late 15th century when it was documented growing in the Calabria region.
-However, which "Magliocco" grape this was is not yet known.
+Which grape this was is not yet known.
 Ampelographers have speculated that since the name Magliocco means "tender knot" in Greek that potentially Magliocco Dolce (or Magliocco Canino) could have originated in Greece.
 Additionally, Magliocco Dolce has been known under the synonym of Greco nero around the village of Lamezia Terme.
-However, DNA evidence in the early 21st century has cast doubt on the validity of that theory with it being far more likely that both grapes originated in southern Italy.
+DNA evidence in the early 21st century cast doubt on the validity of that theory, making it seem more likely that both grapes originated in southern Italy.
 The early synonym Arvino suggest that potentially Magliocco Dolce originated near Lago Arvo on the La Sila plateau that straddles the borders of the provinces of Catanzaro, Cosenza and Crotone in Calabria.